Family Educational Rights and Privacy Act

 - For physical classes at session, non-registered students, guests, and visitors are expected to sign in at the session desk, may be asked to present a valid government-issued photo ID, and provide a legitimate educational purpose for visiting the session (e.g., pre-arranged visits with admissions advisors, meetings with program administrators or faculty, registration for an event, etc.)

 - For both physical and online classes, Fielding faculty and instructors must ensure that the individuals present in their classes are registered students and/or visitors with a legitimate, authorized, and academic purpose.
-Guests and/or visitors may not attend a class without permission in writing from the Program Director or Dean.
-Alumni of the program instructing the class/seminar can be approved by the Program Director, all other visitors must be approved by the Dean.
+Guests and/or visitors may not attend a class without permission in writing from the Program Director or Dean or their designee.
+Alumni of the program instructing the class/seminar can be approved by the Program Director, all other visitors must be approved by the Dean or their designee.